The End of the Rendering Plant Eben van Tonder 10 September 2021

 Over the last 75 years or so a very unfortunate trend emerged in meat processing whereby meat hybrids emerged which is a combination of serials, grains and meat.
 We continue to call these products meat but in reality, it is not pure meat.
 While it is a fact that we consume far too much meat and too little fruits and vegetables, we are often limited in our choices for little-processed fruits and vegetables that can be taken to work or school and that will fill us enough to do our work.
 The accompanying trend for imitation meat is even more worrying.

 Below is a list of my own feedback videos.
-All products have been made using DCD Technology at a fraction of raw material cost compared to if one would procure it through the spice trade or other channels.
+Some of the products have been made using DCD Technology at a fraction of raw material cost compared to if one would procure it through the spice trade or other channels.

 80% Beef Collagen, 20% Beef Fat.

-Processing pig hooves (Keratin) into highly nutritious animal feed with DCD Technology.
+Processing pig hooves (Keratin) into highly nutritious animal feed.

-Here we made a fat replacer with 60% collagen which we obtained from beef tendons and skin with DCD Technology and beef kidney fat.
+Here we made a fat replacer with 60% collagen which we obtained from beef tendons and skin and beef kidney fat.
 We added about 20% water.
 2.5kg fat makes 15kg final product.

-Processing pigs hair with DCD Technology ensures high digestibility.
+Processing pigs hair using novel technology ensures high digestibility.
 The relationship between digestibility and comminution has been firmly established in recent literature.

 Case Study 1: Pork Rinds